mahima1911/MedMapBot/README.md

 # HospitalBot
-This is a bot created to provide hospital addresses in a pin-code provided by the user.
+This is a Twitter bot created to provide hospital addresses in a pin-code provided by the user.